Nicolaus Copernicus: Languages

 Copernicus is postulated to have spoken Latin, German, and Polish with equal fluency; he also spoke Greek and Italian.
 (Note: "He spoke German, Polish and Latin with equal fluency as well as Italian.")
 (Note: "He spoke Polish, Latin, and Greek.")
 (Note: "He was a linguist with a command of Polish, German and Latin, and he possessed also a knowledge of Greek rare at that period in northeastern Europe and probably had some acquaintance with Italian and Hebrew.")
 (Note: He used Latin and German, knew enough Greek to translate the 7th-century Byzantine poet Theophylact Simocatta's verses into Latin prose, and "there is ample evidence that he knew the Polish language."
 Edward Rosen mentions that Copernicus recorded Polish farm tenants' names inconsistently, gainsaying that he was fluent in the Polish language.
-(But decades after Copernicus, each of William Shakespeare's extant autograph signatures showed a different spelling.)
 During his several years' studies in Italy, Copernicus presumably learned some Italian; Professor Stefan Melkowski of Nicolaus Copernicus University in Toruń asserts that Copernicus also spoke both German and Polish.)
 The vast majority of Copernicus's extant writings are in Latin, the language of European academia in his lifetime.

-Arguments for German being Copernicus's native tongue are that he was born into a predominantly German-speaking urban patrician class using German, next to Latin, as language of trade and commerce in written documents, and that, while studying canon law at the University of Bologna in 1496, he signed into the German natio (Natio Germanorum)—a student organization which, according to its 1497 by-laws, was open to students of all kingdoms and states whose mother-tongue was German.
+Arguments for German being Copernicus's native tongue are that he was born into a predominantly German-speaking urban patrician class using German, next to Latin, as language of trade and commerce in written documents, and that, while studying canon law at the University of Bologna in 1496, he signed into the German natio (Natio Germanorum)—a student organization which, according to its 1497 by-laws, was open to students of all kingdoms and states whose mother tongue was German.
 However, according to French philosopher Alexandre Koyré, Copernicus's registration with the Natio Germanorum does not in itself imply that Copernicus considered himself German, since students from Prussia and Silesia were routinely so categorized, which carried certain privileges that made it a natural choice for German-speaking students, regardless of their ethnicity or self-identification.
 (Note: "Although great importance has frequently been ascribed to this fact, it does not imply that Copernicus considered himself to be a German.
 The 'nationes' of a medieval university had nothing in common with nations in the modern sense of the word.
 Students who were natives of Prussia and Silesia were automatically described as belonging to the Natio Germanorum.
 Furthmore, at Bologna, this was the 'privileged' nation; consequently, Copernicus had very good reason for inscribing himself on its register.")
 (Note: "It is important to recognize, however, that the medieval Latin concept of natio, or "nation", referred to the community of feudal lords both in Germany and elsewhere, not to 'the people' in the nineteenth-century democratic or nationalistic sense of the word.")